 The Fujifilm XF 18-55mm lens has been the default kit lens with Fujifilm cameras for over 10 years now, and that fact alone should serve as a testament to just how good of a kit lens it is.
-Or should I say; was, as Fujifilm has just debuted a replacement kit lens – the Fujifilm XF 16-50mm f/2.8-4.8 R LM WR.
+Or should I say; was – as Fujifilm has just debuted a replacement kit lens – the Fujifilm XF 16-50mm f/2.8-4.8 R LM WR.

 The transition has begun swiftly too with Fujifilm replacing the kit lens option for the Fujifilm X-T5 and Fujifilm X-S20 with the new XF 16-50m, as well as bundling it with the newly launched Fujifilm X-T50.

-While the original kit lens is fairly legendary, in recent years it has started to show its age, and with the release of Fujifilm’s latest 40MP sensors, it is unable to resolve all these pixels to their full potential.
-The XF 16-50mm has a tough act to follow, and the new lens is not exactly the same lens as the one it is replacing.
+But the XF 16-50mm has a tough act to follow, and the new lens is not exactly the same lens as the one it is replacing.
 Fujifilm has made a few tweaks here and there to its length and features, but is it risky messing too much with what many consider the gold standard of kit lenses?
-Let's find out.
+One thing’s for sure.

 Fujifilm XF 16-50mm: Specifications